Le Grand Meaulnes: Adaptations

 Le Grand Meaulnes of Jean-Louis Berthod, French sculptor of Albens, Savoy.
 Sculpture made in lime-wood (130 cm x 140 cm) in 2014.

-Le Grand Meaulnes was featured on the BBC Radio 4 programme Book at Bedtime, read by Michael Williams, recorded in 1980 and repeated in 1999.
+The novel was made into a 1967 French film with the same name, known in English under an English title of the novel: The Wanderer.
+Another film adaptation, Le Grand Meaulnes, was released in November 2006, starring Nicolas Duvauchelle as Meaulnes, Jean-Baptiste Maunier as Seurel and Clémence Poésy.

+An adaptation of the novel by Barbara Bray with the title The Milk of Paradise was broadcast on the BBC Home Service in January 1959, starring Albert Finney as Meaulnes and Timothy Bateson as Seurel, with music by Elizabeth Poston.
+It was rebroadcast on BBC Radio 4 Extra in 2026.
 A two-part serialisation by Jennifer Howarth was broadcast as the Classic Serial in August 2005, narrated by Simon Russell Beale.

-The book was made into a film by Jean-Gabriel Albicocco in 1967.
-Another film adaptation, Le Grand Meaulnes, was released in November 2006, starring Nicolas Duvauchelle as Meaulnes, Jean-Baptiste Maunier as Seurel and Clémence Poésy.
+The novel was also featured on the BBC Radio 4 programme Book at Bedtime, read by Michael Williams, recorded in 1980 and repeated in 1999.

 "Meaulnes the Great" is the title of a 2014 bas-relief (130 cm x 140 cm) carved in limewood by the French artist Jean-Louis Berthod from Albens, Savoy.
 The relief was inspired by Alain-Fournier's book and is a tribute to the missing people of World War I.

 The book is the inspiration for the song 'My Yvonne', the ninth track from UK singer-songwriter Jack Peñate's debut album, Matinée, featuring backing vocals from a then-unknown Adele.
 Adele is not credited as a featured artist on the song; however, she is credited as a backing vocalist in the album's booklet.

 Appearances in other works

 Le Grand Meaulnes is referenced multiple times in Simone de Beauvoir’s Memoirs of a Dutiful Daughter.

 It is the only book that Sal Paradise carries with him on his travels in Jack Kerouac's On the Road.

 In his autobiography Living to Tell the Tale, Gabriel García Márquez remembers a crewmate from his youth who was an insatiable reader and who owned a copy of Le Grand Meaulnes, which became one of the author's preferred literary masterpieces.

 The novel is referenced in Our Evenings by Alan Hollinghurst, both to establish a cross-cultural connection between two of the characters and to evoke the romantic imagination of youth.

+In David Mitchell's novel Black Swan Green, Madame Crommelynck lends Jason a copy of Le Grand Meaulnes, in the original French, and instructs him to translate it.